-Purchase of a DfE validated Systematic Synthetic Phonics programm e to secure stronger phonics teaching for all pupils.
+Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Phonics interventio n delivered 3 days per week by The Tutor Trust.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2